madroxdupe42/peacefulscience.org/content/articles/genealogical-rapprochement.md

 1.  **Genealogical Ancestry is not Genetic Ancestry.** Though scientific discourse focuses on genetic ancestry, genealogical ancestry is germane to the theological claims about Adam.
 For this reason, it has been an error to answer genealogical questions about Adam with scientific claims about genetic ancestry.
 Most importantly, we find that, if they existed, Adam and Eve were very likely (under plausible assumptions) ancestors of all of us.
 Under some theological definitions of "human,"[^4] they would also be the first and only humans when they arise, who are also the ancestors of every human in all history.
 2.  **The Term "Human" is Ambiguous in the Distant Past.** This is true in both theology and science; moreover, "human" is used differently in both theology and science.
 For this reason, references to "human," "mankind," and "humanity" in theology and science, when applied to the distant past, are hotly debated, unsettled, ambiguous, and ultimately misleading.
 When in dialogue with theology, ambiguity and theological weight of the term "human" creates avoidable confusion about what science does and does not say.
 Most importantly, in light of recent universal ancestry, there is nearly total freedom in mapping between theological "humans," as we understand them today, and the findings of science.

 Recognizing ambiguity in "human" raises premature concerns about naming others as "sub-humans."
-Here, John Walton's model, based on a [*textual analysis*][^5] of Genesis 1 -- 3, is helpful.
+Here, John Walton's model, based on a *textual analysis*[^5] of Genesis 1 -- 3, is helpful.
 Without reliance on extra-Scriptural sources, he argues that Genesis 1 and Genesis 2 are sequential.
 God first makes "mankind" in His Image, and then later identifies, or perhaps specially creates, a single man Adam and a woman Eve, who together become important because of his Fall.
 Walton calls Adam and Eve the first "true" humans, who are both God Imaged and Fallen.
 In contrast, those "outside the garden" are God Imaged, but not yet Fallen.
 They are not sub-human, to be clear, but they are also different than humans as we understand them today; [C.S.
 Lewis might say they were better than us](http://scientificintegrity.blogspot.com/2010/04/religion-and-rocketry-by-cs-lewis.html).
 A related [two-creation interpretation of Genesis](https://www.biblicalarchaeology.org/daily/biblical-topics/hebrew-bible/lilith-in-the-bible-and-mythology/), also, is found in The Book of Enoch (from before 200 BC) and elsewhere, so this solution may carry both traditional and textual support.
 The two-creation model of mankind is just one theological approach; many more are possible.
 Nonetheless, I personally refrain from endorsing any specific solution at this time, and  offer this primarily to abet premature concerns.

-[Moreover, because of the necessary entailments of the science, proposals within this framework cannot be construed as ]
+Moreover, because of the necessary entailments of the science, proposals within this framework cannot be construed as *polygenesis,* a false theory of origins sometimes marshalled in support of racism.
+Instead, this framework continues to affirm monophylogeny, which is the way modern science came to reject polygenesis as a falsified theory.
+All humans alive today are the same kind, and all would share ancestry with Adam and Eve if they existed.
+Adam and Eve, if they existed, were not important for bringing advanced biological abilities to those “outside the garden,” but for a unique theological role they played.

 ### Eight Theses on Adam and Eve